Leptospirosis

 How soon after exposure do symptoms appear?

-The time from exposure to the bacteria to onset of symptoms ranges from two days to four weeks with a range of 5-14 days most common.
+The incubation time (exposure to Leptospira until symptoms begin) is 2–30 days, with a range of 5–14 days being most common.

 How is leptospirosis diagnosed?

-Leptospirosis is often diagnosed using specific laboratory tests on blood samples.
+Leptospirosis is often diagnosed through testing on blood samples and possibly urine samples.

 What is the treatment for leptospirosis?